SMBS-GitMaster/python-crash-course/basics/S4/index.md

 ## Conclusion

 Context managers are a powerful feature of Python that allow you to manage resources, handle exceptions, and provide a clean and concise way to set up and tear down runtime contexts.
 They are used extensively in Python for file I/O, database connections, and other resource management tasks.
 By understanding how context managers work and how to create your own, you can write more robust and maintainable code.

+## Assignments

+Note: all assignments must be done in idiomatic Python.
+Doing it in too many lines or using too many variables is not idiomatic.

+1. Write a context manager that creates a temporary directory and deletes it when the context is exited.
+- Pause for 15 seconds after creating 5 files with random names (get 10 random characters from the alphabet) and random content (more random characters from the alphabet).
+- Print every action (entering the context, creating the directory, creating the files, pausing, and exiting the context).